juliantglover/Dog-Breed-Classification-Deep-Learning-CNN/README.md

 ### Inference

 #### Django Rest Framework API
-The resulting trained CNN from this project was deployed as a Django application than can be viewed in this <a href="https://github.com/juliantglover/Dog-Breed-Classification-DRF-API">repository</a>.
+The resulting trained CNN from this project was deployed as a Dockerized Django application than can be viewed in this <a href="https://github.com/juliantglover/Dog-Breed-Classification-DRF-API">repository</a>.
 The Django applications is simply a Django Rest Framework API that has a single "predictImage" endpoint.
 The endpoint accepts a single image as input and returns the predicted dog breed as well as the probabilites of all 120 possible classes.
 The code used to perform the inference can be viewed <a href="https://github.com/juliantglover/Dog-Breed-Classification-DRF-API/blob/master/dogbreedclassifier/Inference.py"> here</a>.
 Each image is cropped, normalized, and transformed to a PyTorch tensor and then fed to the trained CNN.

 #### React Front End